 CEO of Robotics company

 You might also like...

 The quadcopter is 10x10 centimeters in size.
 It can be controlled over a Sony PlayStation 2 gamepad or any other compatible wireless gamepad

 The project was delivered for DaVinci Labs.
-We implemented custom hardware and software development for Lego Mindstorms EV3 and Makeblock MeAuriga robots
+We implemented custom software development for Lego Mindstorms EV3 and Makeblock MeAuriga robots